joeavanzato/LogBoost/README.md

-# log2geo
+# LogBoost

-log2geo is a command-line utility originally designed to enrich IP addresses in CSV files with ASN, Country and City information provided by the freely available MaxMind GeoLite2 DBs.
+LogBoost is a command-line utility originally designed to enrich IP addresses in CSV files with ASN, Country and City information provided by the freely available MaxMind GeoLite2 DBs.

 While at first built to support Azure exports, it is possible to use this to enrich any type of text-based data containing an IP address with parsing support built-in for a number of file types such as IIS, W3C, ELF, CEF and CLF as well as the capability to simple parse entire lines of raw text, which makes it capable of handling any type of text-based data.

-In addition to parsing CSV data, log2geo can also convert a limited number of other log-formats to CSV, currently including IIS and W3C formats - generic KV log breaking is being worked on.
+In addition to parsing CSV data, LogBoost can also convert a limited number of other log-formats to CSV - this currently includesm

-log2geo can also perform reverse lookups on each unique IP address detected in the source files to identify related domains.
+LogShift can also perform reverse lookups on each unique IP address detected in the source files to identify related domains.

 On top of this, it is possible to pull down text-based threat intelligence and parse these into a local SQLite DB which is then used to further enrich detected IP addresses with the 'type' provided in feed_config.json of the intel.

-All in - log2geo can add Country, City, ASN, ThreatCategory and live Domains to structured data (CSV/IIS/W3C) as well as unstructured data (raw logs, syslog, etc) using regex or known column names.
+All in - LogBoost can add Country, City, ASN, ThreatCategory and live Domains to structured data (CSV/IIS/W3C) as well as unstructured data (raw logs, syslog, etc) using regex or known column names.

 ### Primary Features
 * Process Structured/Semi-Structured/Unstructured data to enriched CSV